compgeo-mox/richards/README.md

 docker run --name nn --rm -v $(pwd):/richards -it richards
 ```

-Notice that, in order for the code to work, the directory containing the project itself must be included in the python PATH.
+Notice that, in order for the code to work, the directory containing the project itself must be included in the Python PATH.
 This process is performed automatically by Docker.

 In the case you prefer to run the code without using Docker, the installation steps are: